-Painting of Skywoman Skywoman from the Haudenosaunee creation story by Bruce King
+Explore and discover the Painting of Skywoman Skywoman from the Haudenosaunee creation story by Bruce King

 We needed lots of stuff - coal, wood, food -- for industrialization and we saw that Earth possessed it.
 But extracting it in the vast quantities that was needed was akin to pillaging our mother for her silverware.
 This was an upsetting concept and hard to justify.
 But machines were built to serve human masters so this metaphor would promote an extractive way of life.
 Thus, in art, literature, and popular culture, she (Mother) became it and Earth became seen as a dead, inert, passive object whose sole purpose was to aid human progress.

 Check out the Frog by Vladimir Gvozdevis, a Russian mixed-media artist born in 1966 in Moscow.

 What is the difference in how you feel when you look at Skywoman versus this beautifully detailed mechanized frog?
 What changes?
 Why?
 How would this feeling change how you act towards creation (She versus it)?
 Why?

 There are consequences for this movement towards Earth as machine.

 The technological master and controller of this machine became humans in general, and (male) scientists specifically.